Tactile paving: Blistering tactile

 These are used for pedestrian crossings.
-The purpose of the blister surface is to provide a warning to vision-impaired people who would otherwise, in the absence of a change of height of >25 mm, find it difficult differentiate between where the footway ends and the carriageway begins.
+The purpose of the blister surface is to provide a warning to vision-impaired people who would otherwise, in the absence of a change of height of >25 mm, find it difficult to differentiate between where the footway ends and the carriageway begins.
 The surface is therefore an essential safety feature for this group of road users at pedestrian crossing points where the footway is flush to the carriageway, to enable wheelchair users to cross unimpeded.
 The profile of the blister tactile surface consists of rows of flat-topped blisters in a square pattern.

+This style is also known as "truncated dome" or "detectable warning surface".

 Offset blister tactile

 The offset blister tactile is also known as the "platform edge (off-street) warning surface".
 The purpose of this surface is to warn vision-impaired people of the edge of all off-street railway platforms.
-The offset blister tactile surface consists of flat-topped domes (blisters), spaced 66.5 mm from the center of one dome to the next one.
+According to UK standards, the offset blister tactile surface consists of flat-topped domes (blisters), spaced 66.5 mm from the center of one dome to the next one.

-Tactile paving units can be manufactured in any suitable paving material and may be any color that provides a good contrast with the surrounding area, to assist partially-sighted people.
+Tactile paving units can be manufactured in any suitable paving material and may be any color that provides a good contrast with the surrounding area, to assist partially sighted people.
 The current guidance recommends that the off-set blister tactile surface be used for all off-street rail platforms including: